metal3-io/metal3-docs/design/metadata-handling.md

 ### Test Plan

 This can be added to our e2e tests.
-The Metal3DataTemplate object would be added as part of the deployment and cloud-config modified to add variables to make use of it.
+The Template object would be added as part of the deployment and cloud-config modified to add variables to make use of it.